narchondas/narchondas.github.io/Knowledge Representation and Reasoning/read.md

 **Analysis and Application of the Intelligence Task Ontology (ITO) in AI Benchmarking**

-**This assignment requires students to critically analyse the paper ‘A curated ontology-based large-scale knowledge graph of artificial intelligence tasks and benchmarks’ by Kathrin Blagec (Blagec, K. et al. (2022) A curated, ontology-based, large-scale knowledge graph of artificial intelligence tasks and benchmarks.), which introduces the Intelligence Task Ontology (ITO).**
+**This assignment requires students to critically analyse the paper ‘A curated ontology-based large-scale knowledge graph of artificial intelligence tasks and benchmarks’ by Kathrin Blagec (Blagec, K. et al. (2022), which introduces the Intelligence Task Ontology (ITO).**